shakeebmohammed/Phishing-analysis/readme.md

 ## Other Classification Algorithms
 Other algorithms to check further because LogReg is not very powerful and find a more robust algorithm (XGBoost)

+### We will be segmenting the code to individual algorithms at the end and not using ipynb.
+The files will be made .py files.
+Install Jupyter Notebook extension on VS code until then to view code.
+Do not Commit any changes on the main branch, fork if you want to work on the repo.